-Other SiC-only coated samples included several flat 1.91 cm diameter and 1.52 cm thick disks (Ref.
-3).
-Some of these had slots machined in them; others were used in their as-fabricated form with the naturally-occurring craze cracks acting as paths for oxidation.
-Polishing \sim 300 μm of SiC off the surface revealed the cellular crack pattern as shown in Figure 3(a) together with a 'skeleton' trace of the cracks in Figure 3(b).
+Other SiC-only coated samples included several flat 1.91 cm diameter and 1.52 cm thick disks.3 Some of these had slots machined in them; others were used in their as-fabricated form with the naturally-occurring craze cracks acting as paths for oxidation.
+Polishing ~300 μm of SiC off the surface revealed the cellular crack pattern as shown in figure 3(a) together with a 'skeleton' trace of the cracks in figure 3(b).

-Figure 3(a).-RCC disk with craze crack pattern on the surface. (b) 'Skeleton' trace of crack pattern.
+Figure 3(a) RCC disk with craze crack pattern on the surface. (b) 'Skeleton' trace of crack pattern.
+Reprinted with permission form Elsevier.